ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Proximity Distance
    * Language Code
 2. If the mandatory input parameters are missing, throw the appropriate message
-1. The responses contains the list of all the Registration Centers in the radius of Proximity distance radius of the Longitude and the Latitude received with all the attributes for each Registration Center
+1. The responses contain the list of all the Registration Centers in the radius of Proximity distance radius of the Longitude and the Latitude received with all the attributes for each Registration Center
 1. System fetches the record against the Language Code Received
 1. Validates if the response contains all the Registration Center against the Longitude and the Latitude and the Language Code received with the following attributes for the Registration Centers
    * Registration Center ID